ruiliang-gao/TIPSlite-Remote-Controller-android/README.md

 # TIPS Remote - Client side instruction

-* On you Cell Phone:
+* On your Cell Phone:

     * Install TIPS controller APP : [APP download](https://bitbucket.org/surflab/tips-android-controller/downloads/TIPS-remote-release.apk)

-* On you PC / Laptop :
+* On your PC / Laptop :

-    * Open Chrome Web browser and go to play.rainway.com.
+    * Open a Chrome web browser and go to play.rainway.com.

-        * Log into rainway using: (id: tips.surflab@gmail.com; password: surflabtips)
+        * Log into rainway using: (id: tips.surflab@gmail.com; password: )

-        * Under 'My Games', click 'SOFA LapChole' to open SOFA simulator.
+        * Under 'My Games', click 'SOFA LapChole' to open the SOFA simulator.
 Use spacebar to start the SOFA animation.

-        * Then click the 'JOIN' button from your cellphone TIPS controller APP.
-Follow its instruction.
+        * Then click the 'JOIN' button on your cellphone TIPS controller APP.
+Follow its instructions.